Table of Contents

 Launch Telegraf

-As the final step, you need to launch Telegraf to apply the changes.
+As the final step, you must launch Telegraf to apply the changes.
 The starting command differs from the operating system.

 Windows